vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

   # REQUIRED - General

   # The component type
-  type = "tokenizer" # one of: tokenizer
+  type = "tokenizer" # must be: tokenizer

   # A list of upstream source for more info.
   inputs = ["my-source-id"]